opinsys/puavo-ticket/README.md

 - `components/`
   - UI components build with [React][]
   - These use the [React JSX preprocessor](http://facebook.github.io/react/docs/jsx-in-depth.html)
+  - Component specific stylesheets
+- `styles/`
+  - Other stylesheets that are too generic for any single component
 - `models/server/`
   - Server-side [Bookshelf][] models
 - `models/client/`